About The Species

 Regulations are in place to minimize bycatch.

-- According to the 2017 stock assessment, the Pacific Coast stock of Pacific ocean perch is rebuilt, not overfished, and not subject to overfishing based on 2018 catch data.
+- The Pacific coast stock of is not overfished (2017 stock assessment) and not subject to overfishing based on 2018 catch data.
+Summary stock assessment information can be found on Stock SMART.

 - Pacific ocean perch are light red with several diffuse, olive-green patches on their upper backs where the body begins to narrow towards the tail fin.
 They also possess a prominent, cone-shaped knob on their lower jaw.